Best things to do in Tokyo: A 2026 travel guide

 - Ginza Six: A shopping complex hosting several well-renowned restaurants.

-With its wide boulevards, Ginza is ideal for exploring by foot.
-To get there from other parts of the city, take the Ginza Line, Hibiya Line, or Marunouchi Line to Ginza station.
+With its wide boulevards, Ginza is ideal for exploring on foot.
+To get there from other parts of the city, take the Ginza Line, Hibiya Line, or Marunouchi Line to Ginza Station.

 Akihabara